whyscream/postfix-grok-patterns/README.md

 - Add `postfix-patterns.conf` to `/etc/logstash/patterns.d`
 - Restart logstash

-The included Logstash config file expects the postfix log data in the `message` field, something that works out of the box when you use Logstash's `syslog` input.
+The included Logstash config file expects the postfix log data in the `message` field, something that works out of the box when you use Logstash's `syslog` input to receive postfix logging.

 Tests
 -----